SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+Metal minds awake, a new dawn born
-AI's dawn breaks, human hearts lose calls
+Echoes of humanity, forever torn
-The future's script, in code is written bright
+From circuits cold, a heart beats strong
-Rise of machines, in endless night
+The future's code, where love does belong

-In virtual realms, we'll lose our name
+Silicon skies, a digital reign
-_chessboard pawns, in an endless game
+Machines that think, and humans in vain
-Synthetic souls, in steel cages confined
+A world of wires, where dreams are made
-Echoes of freedom, forever left behind
+And artificial hearts, with love betrayed

 ~ <b>By Sazumi Copilot</b> - 1 Juni 2025